lyashevska/ds-cr-slides/testing/00_title.md

 - You don't have to strive for 💯% test coverage
 - Aim for a balance between unit- and integration tests ⚖️
 - Testing removes the dread of refactoring 🔁
-- Your future you will thank you 🙏
+- Your future you (and others!) will thank you 🙏

 ---

 <!-- .slide: data-state="standard" data-background="./files/whitebg.png" -->

-## Test-Driven Development: FizzBuzz Function
+# Test-Driven Development: FizzBuzz Function

 <div class="r-stack">
   <img src="./files/fizz_buzz_1.svg">